Giving Yourself Insulin

 Q. How does the insulin pump work?

-A. The insulin pump can hold a supply of rapid-acting insulin for 2-3 days in its reservoir.
+A. The insulin pump can hold a supply of rapid-acting insulin for 2-6 days in its reservoir (depending on insulin type and resevoir type).
 There is a thin plastic tube that carries the insulin from the pump reservoir to you.
 On the other end of that plastic tube is a small tip called the cannula, which goes under your skin.

 Q. How do I connect myself to the insulin pump?

 A. You use a small needle to insert the cannula under the skin.
 It's similar to giving yourself an insulin shot.